rootoor-dev/installing-gtk4-successfully/README.md

   return stat;
 }
 ```
-Aave it under `testgtk4.c` name and compile it:
+Save it under `testgtk4.c` name and compile it:

 ```bash
 # compilation